Josephchinedu/nigeria_banks/README.md

 📦 nigeria_banks
 =======================

-Cbn Banks is a basic python package that returns details of particular bank in Nigeria.
+Nigeria Banks is a basic python package that returns details of particular bank in Nigeria.

 ## Installation